thapasijan171/DSAwithSijan/src/content/blog/BinaryTreeGeneral.md

 	<li><code>p</code> and <code>q</code> will exist in the tree.</li>
 </ul>

-## Solutions
+# Solutions

-### Solution 1: Recursion

-We recursively traverse the binary tree:
+# Intuition
+The lowest common ancestor (LCA) of two nodes in a binary tree is the deepest node that is an ancestor to both nodes.
+To find the LCA, we can use a recursive approach to traverse the tree and determine the point where the paths to both nodes diverge.

+# Approach
+1. **Base Case:**
+   - If the current node is null, return null.
-If the current node is null or equals to `p` or `q`, then we return the current node;
+   - If the current node matches either `p` or `q`, return the current node.
+This signifies that either `p` or `q` has been found.

+2. **Recursive Case:**
+   - Recursively search for `p` and `q` in the left subtree.
+   - Recursively search for `p` and `q` in the right subtree.

+3. **Determine the LCA:**
-Otherwise, we recursively traverse the left and right subtrees, and record the returned results as `left` and `right`.
-If both `left` and `right` are not null, it means that `p` and `q` are in the left and right subtrees respectively, so the current node is the nearest common ancestor; If only one of `left` and `right` is not null, we return the one that is not null.
+   - If both the left and right recursive calls return non-null values, it means that `p` is in one subtree and `q` is in the other.
+Thus, the current node is their lowest common ancestor.

-The time complexity is `O(n)`, and the space complexity is `O(n)`.
-Here, `n` is the number of nodes in the binary tree.
+   - If only one of the recursive calls returns a non-null value, then both `p` and `q` are located in that subtree.
+Hence, return the non-null value from the recursive calls.

+**Steps:**
+- **Check if Node is p or q:**
+  - If the node is `p` or `q`, return it.
+- **Recursive Search:**
+  - Search for `p` and `q` in the left and right subtrees.
+- **Determine LCA:**
+  - If both left and right calls return non-null values, return the current node.
+  - Otherwise, return the non-null result from either the left or right subtree.

 #### Java